Answers to Common Questions

 The Scenic Drive hours vary with the seasons.
 For the opening and closing times during your planned visit, please scroll to the bottom of this webpage or call 702-515-5350.
-The Visitor Center and Elements Book and Gift Store open at 8:00am and close at 4:30pm, and are generally open except on Thanksgiving, Christmas, and New Year's Day.
+The Visitor Center and Elements Book and Gift Store open at 8:00am and close at 4:30pm.
+Please check the news items on the home page for potential closures on holidays.

 A Conservation Area is an area of federal public land set aside

 "In order to conserve, protect and enhance [the area] for the benefit and enjoyment of present and future generations ....."